Coo-per/Jetson-Bolt-Pro-Mods/README.md

 # Speedhack

 ### Intro to Speedhack
-If you're just here for the speed hack download JetsonSpeedHack.ino and follow the instructions inside.
+If you're just here for the speed hack download JetsonSpeedHack.ino and follow the instructions below

->You will need an arduino, and upload the code JetsonSpeedHack.ino
+###### You will need:
+1) An Arduino
+2) Breadboard dupont connectors - to connect the Arduino to Jetson Bolt Pro
+3) The code found in this repo: JetsonSpeedHack.ino

 You CANNOT use the DSD TECH HM-10 from Amazon BY DEFAULT.
 The default baud rate is 9600 and the only way to activate Baud rate 115200 is to first send it an AT command: AT+BAUD4 via a computer using an arduino or other serial comm device.
 You can also set AT+MODE2 via an arduino/serial comm and this will let you send AT commands directly from the phone via bluetooth to use the device with less limitation.